mingyuan9/Chicago-Bike-Share-Company-Project/README.md

 3. **Current**: The data is continuous to updata monthly
 4. **Cited**: Yes

+## Data Limitation ##
+1. We don't have access to personally indentifiable data, so we couldn't identify if the same rider who rides more than once as a casual rider or a member or which age group is more preferrable to ride a bike.
+2. The datasets have many NULL values in the `start_station_id` and `end_station_id`, especially under electric_bike category, hence it's hard to draw a conclustion of the most visited station by electric_bike riders.

 ## Procedures ##
 1. **Data Wrangling**   (See my code [here](https://github.com/mingyuan9/Chicago-Bike-Share-Company-Project/blob/main/Data_Wrangling.sql))
    - Filter out **invalid entries** that started_at later than or equal to ended_at, and delete entries from the dataset